hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/upgrading-bna.md

     The business network card used in the command must be a peer admin card in order to install the business network to the blockchain peers.

-## Step Three: Upgrading to the new business network
+## Step Four: Upgrading to the new business network

 Now that the business network has been installed to the peers, it must be started.
 The `composer network upgrade` command will instruct the peers to stop using the older version of the business network and begin using the version specified in the command.